shailum17/shailum17/README.md

 ###

 <p align="left">A 3rd-year B.Tech CSE student at Amity University Gwalior from 2022-26 batch.
 I started my journey with learning of web development.
-I'm currently learning the UI/UX and also having my hands on Graphic designing with canva.<br>I'm passionate about coding, web-development and cyber security.
-I also enjoy designing new things in canva.
+I'm currently learning the UI/UX and also having my hands on Graphic designing with canva.<br>I'm passionate about coding, web-development and cyber security.I'm looking for some best resources to develop skills in ethical hacking I also enjoy designing new things in canva.
 Lets connect and collabor</p>

 ###